 5.7 l / 6 litre / 6 quart: 7 inches - 18 cm

 8 litres / 8 quart: 8 inches - 20 cm

 Let's see how to pressure cook cranberry sauce.

 How to Pressure Cook Cranberry Sauce (with Instant Pot instructions)

-- 340-400 g fresh or frozen cranberries rinsed under the tap
+- 340-400 g cranbrerries, fresh or frozen rinsed under the tap

-- Juice and zest of half an orange juice was 2 tbsp, use the other half for my Red Cabbage
+- ½ orange, juiced and zested juice was 2 tbsp, use the other half for my Instant Pot Red Cabbage recipe

 - 1 tablespoon golden granulated sugar for cooking.
 Then more sugar to taste at the end of pressure cooking for me this can be between 1 tablespoon + 1 teaspoon and 2 full tablespoons.
 Add to taste.
 It highly depends on the cranberries, sometimes it’s more like 2 tbsp